 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-In Proverbs 21:3 One theme is justice.
+One of the themes of Chapter 21 in Proverbs is justice.
 In 21:3 we read, "To do righteousness and justice is more acceptable to the Lord than sacrifice."

 This verse may sound familiar, since it is similar to verses from Psalm 51 (50), which is part of many Orthodox worship services: "For You have no delight in sacrifice; were I to give a burnt offering You would not be pleased.
 The sacrifice acceptable to God is a broken spirit; a broken and contrite heart, O God, You will not despise."

 These passages reflect a question that the people of Israel took very seriously.
 They were surrounded by nations whose inhabitants worshipped gods that, in some cases, demanded human sacrifice.
 These gods seemed to care little for the welfare of human beings or for justice among them.
 So the question arose of how the people of Israel were to approach their God.
 Was it with sacrifices and close attention to ritual?
 Or was it, as the two passages suggest, with contrite hearts that strove to be righteous and just?
 The prophet Micah presented the question, and gave the answer: